gabrielkrieshok/digital-development-guide/3-topics/computer-programming.md

 # Computer programming

-## Ideas

-- ‘Hour of Code’ activities to promote computer programming.
-- Computer programming as a way to coordinate and focus youth and entrepreneurship camps and clubs.

 Learning how to code and program computers can benefit students and communities in a number of ways beyond simple exposure to coding.

 Programming teaches how to problem-solve, think critically and analytically, ask questions, work in teams, and maybe most important of all, how to be creative and have fun with technology!